Stelluuh/Phase-1-BreweryApp/NOTES.md

 * Add notes on breweries (Submit - form)

 # MVP - Minimum Viable Product
-* Lists all breweries by name(DOMContentLoaded)
+* Button that lists all breweries by name(DOMContentLoaded, 'click')
-* Add a filter to choose by state (.filter instead of .find)
+* Add a filter to choose by state (.filter instead of .find, 'submit')
-* Add to favorites (Click - button (img of beer clink))
-* Add notes on breweries (Submit event, form tag with button)
-* Delete button to remove from favorites
+* Hover over Breweries to show brewery info ('mouseover')